 What Type of Corals Can You Grow for Profit?

 The types of coral that you decide on growing for profit will depend mostly on what you think will attract more potential buyers.
 However, it is important to always bear in mind that you have to be able to maintain them, too.
 As a brief guide, here is a chart with some possibilities to choose from.
-You can also check here for other viable options and tips.
+You can also check this article I’ve written on some of the best corals for fragging.

 |Coral Type||Main Characteristics||Fragging Technique|